javadakbari82/TickTask/README.md

 # TickTask

-A ToDo List app for Task and Project Management.
+A ToDo List Application for Task and Project Management.

 ## Overview